mrmeier-1/figma-sim/README.md

 # figma-sim
-A simulation of designs using the Figma API
+Simulating designs using the Figma API / Figma Plugin API

 ## A. The Plan